 My preliminary thought is that I am a Johannine Sethian, though I’ll revisit this discussion repeatedly.
 As Princeton’s Elaine Pagels says on p.
 162 of The Origin of Satan, “Those who have ‘the Spirit of truth within them’ refuse to enter into marriage, business, or any other worldly entanglements, in order to remain an ‘undominated generation’, ‘free to devote themselves to the Holy Spirit.’”

 Some of the New Testament is critically important; many of the works discovered in Nag Hammadi, Egypt in 1945 are also key.
 I will attempt to piece this puzzle together in this work, and I believe that tenets of the Johannine School are crucial.
-Ultimately, I will put forward my take on what I am calling The Protennoia Johannine Secessionist Canon.
+Ultimately, I will put forward my take on what I entitled The Protennoia Johannine Secessionist Canon.